locustbaby/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 - Stand-alone Helm Chart: This method involves installing Tyk Operator directly from the official Helm repository.
 - Sub-chart Installation: Tyk Operator can also be installed as a sub-chart within your existing `tyk-oss`, `tyk-stack`, or `tyk-control-plane` Helm installations.
-Please take a look at our Helm Chart documentation for detailed instructions on installing Tyk Operator as a sub-chart.
+Please take a look at our [Helm Chart product page]({{<ref "product-stack/tyk-charts/overview">}}) for detailed instructions on installing Tyk Operator as a sub-chart.

 **Installing Tyk Operator via Stand-alone Helm Chart**